 If you park in the south lot, you can buy tickets at the South Entrance.

-Tip: if you plan to go on a busy day, I would suggested buying your tickets ahead of time online.
+Tip: if you plan to go on a busy day, I would suggest buying your tickets ahead of time online.

 Strollers and Wagons